Home Articles Top 10 Must-Have Tech Gadgets for Architecture Students to Boost Creativity and Efficiency

 Several VR headsets cater to the specific needs of architecture students:

-1. Oculus Rift S – Known for its high resolution and accurate motion tracking, making it ideal for detailed architectural walkthroughs.
+1. Meta Quest 3: A standalone mixed-reality headset that succeeds the original Oculus Rift S line.
+Known for high resolution, accurate inside-out motion tracking, and wireless freedom, it is well-suited for detailed architectural walkthroughs.

-2. HTC Vive Pro – Offers a wide field of view and precise spatial audio, enhancing the immersive experience.
+2. HTC Vive Pro 2: Offers a wide field of view and 5K resolution, useful for highly detailed architectural walkthroughs that demand precise visual fidelity.

-3. Microsoft HoloLens 2 – Combines VR and augmented reality for drawing overlays directly onto physical models.
+3. Microsoft HoloLens 2: Combines VR and augmented reality for drawing overlays directly onto physical models or real-world spaces.

 VR Headset Comparison Table